 William serves on the following Boards and Committees: EASRCC Executive Board; EASRCC Scholarship Committee; Trustee on the Northeast Carpenters Health and Welfare Fund; Trustee to the NCF Executive Finance Committee; Trustee to the Mid-Atlantic Carpenters Fund; Trustee to the Mid-Atlantic Carpenters Training Center; Trustee to the Philadelphia & Vicinity Joint Apprenticeship Training Fund; Trustee to the Philadelphia and Vicinity Funds and Co-Chairman of the Atlantic County Chapter of the Alliance for Action.
 He also serves on the William J. Hughes Center for Public Policy Steering Committee and is a New Jersey Energy Coalition Board Member.

 Sproule serves as a Board Member on the NJ Building Authority, serving his third term, is the Vice President of the NJ State Building & Construction Trades Council and is also a member of both the Pennsylvania and New Jersey Gaming Commission.
-Most recently Sproule was appointed to the NJ Restart & Recovery Advisory Council by Governor Murphy and was also appointed to the Drumthwacket Foundation Board of Trustees.
+Sproule was appointed to the NJ Restart & Recovery Advisory Council by Governor Murphy and was also appointed to the Drumthwacket Foundation Board of Trustees.
+Most recently Sproule was appointed to the Casino Reinvestment Development Authority by Governor Murphy.

 Sproule has also helped to raise money for the American Heart Association, Special Olympics, South Jersey Cancer Fund and Brendan Borek High Tides Memorial Fund.